SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 When an object is initialized as a terminal instance, two actions are performed:
-- First we should get the values specified during the creation, i.e., get that the y value is 6 and the x value is 24,
+- First, we should get the values specified during the creation, i.e., get that the y value is 6 and the x value is 24,
-- Second we should assign the values to the corresponding instance variables of the created object.
+- Second, we should assign the values to the corresponding instance variables of the created object.

 #### Class initialization

-During its initialization a class should perform several steps:
+During its initialization, a class should perform several steps:

-- First as with any initialization it should get the arguments and assign them to their corresponding instance variables.
+- First, as with any initialization it should get the arguments and assign them to their corresponding instance variables.
 This is basically implemented by invoking the `initialize` method of `Object` via a super call, since `Object` is the superclass of `Class`.
 - Second the inheritance of instance variables should be performed.
-Before this step the class `iv` instance variable just contains the instance variables that are locally defined.
-After this step the instance variable `iv` will contain all the instance variables inherited and local.
-In particular this is where the `class` instance variable inherited from `Object` is added to the instance variables list of the subclass of `Object`.
+Before this step, the class `iv` instance variable just contains the instance variables that are locally defined.
+After this step, the instance variable `iv` will contain all the instance variables inherited and local.
+In particular, this is where the `class` instance variable inherited from `Object` is added to the instance variables list of the subclass of `Object`.
 - Third the class should be declared as a class pool or namespace so that programmers can access it via its name.